 Cutera ExcelV Laser helps various aspects of acne.
 Laser therapy can help clear the bacteria that causes acne, P. Acnes.
 This therapy also improves overall skin appearance, shrinks enlarged pores, and helps the skin heal treating mild acne scars.
 ExcelV laser can also help with the persistent redness and hyperpigmentation (dark marks) that often occur during or after acne outbreaks.

 Severe acne is characterized by deep cysts, inflammation, extensive skin damage and scarring.
 It requires a more aggressive treatment regimen.
 Acne surgery consists of comedone extraction of non-inflamed lesions and extraction of milia or tiny white cysts.
 Some large cysts or granulomas may require drainage and extraction.
 Comedone removal for acne is usually not covered by insurance and is considered a cosmetic treatment.

 Accutane® or Isotretinoin, a vitamin A derivative, has been a cure for severe cystic acne.
 Accutane® works by decreasing oil in the skin, adhesion of skin cells and bacteria in the follicle.
 It is the only drug that effectively addresses these different steps in the production of acne.
-If you are considering using Accutane®, you must consider the associated risks, and discuss them with Dr. Goldenberg before beginning a course of therapy.
+If you are considering using Accutane®, you must consider the associated risks, and discuss them with your doctor before beginning a course of therapy.
 It is imperative to avoid pregnancy while taking Accutane®, which can cause severe birth defects.
 Two forms of birth control are recommended for any sexually active woman taking Accutane®.
 It is also important that women not breast feed during this time.
 While taking isotretinoin, patients are regularly monitored for side effects through follow-up visits.
 For most people, these side effects are tolerable and not a reason to discontinue therapy before remission is achieved.